thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 If this rolls out to our production environment, or impacts our dev environment, it's not good.
 So this appears to be a very good case for running unit tests on roles.

-As always with unit testing it should be fairly a fairly easy and well defined process.
+As always with unit testing it should be a fairly easy and well defined process.
-Test should be read only, never making changes to state.
+Tests should be read only, never making changes to state.
-They should also test only a single associated task, so we shouldn't get carried away with complexity.
+They should test only a single associated task, so we shouldn't get carried away with complexity.
 And they should be tagged so we can run them in isolation.

-I prefer the tight association of unit tests with the task in the same .yml file, *'task > unitTest > task > unitTest'*.
+I prefer the tight association of unit test and task in the same .yml file, *'task > unitTest > task > unitTest'*.
 This suits my preferred style of building roles, thought of as components or discrete units of work.
 Despite effectively doubling the size of the role with unitTest code it preserves readability.